SomeoneElseOSM/Notes01/README.md

 that you have just installed is on the PATH, and `javac Notes01.java` in order to create `Notes01.class`.  `Notes01TestAmpersand01.class` contains some unit tests and isn't needed to export notes.
 You can either `java Notes01 ...` or export `Notes01.jar`.
-A `build.xml` file is also provided for `ant` users; to use that place a copy of of `junit.jar` into the "lib" directory.
+A `build.xml` file is also provided for `ant` users; to use that place a copy of of `junit.jar` and a hamcrest jar into the "lib" directory.

 Usage examples